 When reading and spelling, you can break words down into syllables.
 This can help kids with dyslexia to process information more easily.
 Additionally, it can also help them to spell words correctly.

 These are just some of the strategies that can be used to help kids with dyslexia.
 If you’re concerned that your child may have dyslexia, you should contact a medical professional.
-Early intervention is key to helping kids with dyslexia succeed in school and in life.

 How Does a Child With Dyslexia Usually Feel on a Daily Basis?